Loading…

 Caroline Mickey

-Caroline Mickey has been an elementary school librarian for six years.
+Caroline Mickey has been an elementary school librarian for nine years.
 She has been on a personal mission to expand her horizons and learn about her privileges so that she can acknowledge and work to help others recognize theirs.
-Caroline was recently quoted in a Washington Post article...
+Caroline was recently quoted in a Washington Post...
 Read More →

 Thursday April 10, 2025 8:30am - 9:20am EDT